 We must find cleaner, safer alternatives to these ecosystem-fouling, climate-disrupting extreme fossil fuels like tar sands and fracked oil shale, and their exploding oil trains, bursting pipelines, and accident-prone refineries.
-The San Luis Obispo County Planning Commission tentatively approved the Phillips 66’s plan to bring in millions of gallons of toxic crude daily, and will be making a final determination on September 22.
+The San Luis Obispo County Planning Commission rejected Phillips 66’s plan to bring in millions of gallons of toxic crude daily in 2016, and the Board of Supervisors rejected their appeal in March 2017.

 On Overcoming Oil Bomb Trains and Sacrifice Zones in LA and Beyond

 This February, San Luis Obispo County will be deciding on a Phillips 66 plan to bring mile-long oil tanker trains into their Nipomo Mesa plant five days a week, each carrying 2.4 million gallons of toxic and volatile petroleum across California.
 So, why should the rest of us care?

 Well, the descriptive term is bomb trains.
 Five times around North America in 2015 oil trains have crashed causing massive explosions, spills of caustic crude into rivers, fires that burn out of control, and significant property damage.
 The list is daunting: May 2015 in Heimdal, North Dakota, six cars of a 109-car train exploded into flames with 60,000 gallons of oil spilled.
 In March, an oil train derailed near Gogoma, Ontario, with a fire that destroyed a bridge.
 This only 23 miles from a February oil train accident where the fire burned for days.
 Evacuations and extreme explosions have become a game of Russian roulette, and first responders can only wonder where is next?